The 10 worst airports in the world - 8 of them are in Europe

 Accuracy of departures and arrivals made up 60 percent of the rating.
 Service quality contributes another 20 percent to the rating.
 They are ranked based on the quality of customer service, waiting times at security checkpoints, and airport cleanliness.
 The last 20 percent of the rating goes to food and convenience stores in the terminals; This data is collected from passengers who rate their dining and shopping options on a scale of one to five.

-At the top of the list: Hamad International Airport in Qatar, which beat 131 other airports to occupy the first place.
+The latest ranking we show here is from 2019.
+And at the top of the list: Hamad International Airport in Qatar, which beat 131 other airports to take first place.
 It has an overall rating of 8.39 out of ten possible points.

 But while Qatar’s airport shone, several European airports landed at the bottom of the list.
 According to AirHelp, eight of the world’s ten worst airports are located in Europe, along with one in the Middle East and one in North America.

-We’ve rounded up the top 10 airports rated by the passenger rights company as the worst in the world.
+We’ve rounded up the 10 best airports rated by the passenger rights company as the worst in the world.
 The losers are listed in descending order of their score.

 10. London Gatwick Airport (England)